 To read more on the November 2020 changes to NAR’s Code of Ethics, click here.

-New York’s deadline for completing the on-line compliance form was November 16, 2020.
+New York’s deadline for completing the on-line compliance form is November 19, 2021.

 The National Association of REALTORS® Professional Standards Committee has developed a list of professional courtesies for REALTORS® to use when dealing with other REALTORS® as well as clients and customers on issues of courtesy or etiquette titled, “Pathways to Professionalism.”
 The list is intended to promote and encourage more professional conduct on the part of REALTORS®, however, none of the items listed are enforceable as is the Code of Ethics.